Leeds College of Music, Brand Identity & Campaign

-At the start of 2017 they asked us to re-design their visual identity, and we’re currently working with them to apply the new identity on campus and across all their print material.
+At the start of 2017 they asked us re-design their visual identity, and we’re currently working with them to apply the new identity on campus and across all their print material.

-Leeds College of Music is a leading music conservatoire – one of just nine in the UK.
+Leeds College of Music is a leading music conservatoire – one of just 11 in the UK.
 The first institution of its kind in Europe to offer a Jazz course back in 1965, they have always looked to push at the boundaries of what it means to be a conservatoire and offer a rigorous, forward-thinking curriculum across a wide range of disciplines.

-In developing their brand identity, we used the brand typeface, Rama Gothic, as our starting point.
+In developing their brand identity, we used the brand Typeface, Rama Gothic, as our starting point.

-Whilst very much at home in the contemporary creative/cultural landscape, the use of Rama is inspired by the styles of typography ubiquitous on album covers from 1965, the year the college formed: from John Coltrane’s A Love Supreme, to Wayne Shorter’s Ju Ju and many more jazz records; to covers from Bowie, the Beatles and The Who; to Orchestral LPs, and film and TV soundtracks.
+Whilst very much at home in the contemporary creative/cultural landscape, the use of Rama is inspired by the styles of typography ubiquitous on album covers from 1965, the year the college formed: From John Coltrane’s A Love Supreme, to Wayne Shorter’s Ju Ju and many more jazz records; to covers from Bowie, the Beatles and The Who; to Orchestral LPs and film and TV soundtracks.

 The typeface provided the starting point to develop a bold, simple yet distinctive logo.
 (More on that later.)

 We developed the prospectus in the new brand style building on our award-winning work of previous years.
 Throughout, photography is used extensively to tell the stories of students’ individual experiences in Leeds.
-A series of spreads show students performing or working as they wish to do professionally, with hidden panels revealing the work they’re putting in behind the scenes to get where they want to be.
+A series of spreads show students performing or working as they wish to do professionally, with hidden panels revealing the work they’re putting in behind the scenes to get to where they want to be.